OlehTysovskyi/Tysovskyi.University.Monobank/README.md

 5. **Bill Payments:** Monobank allows users to conveniently pay their bills directly from their accounts, eliminating the need for manual payment processing.

-6. **Loan Application:** Users can apply for various types of loans directly through the Monobank platform, streamlining the loan application and approval process.

-7. **Savings Goals:** Users can set savings goals and track their progress over time, helping them achieve their financial objectives more effectively.
+6. **Savings Goals:** Users can set savings goals and track their progress over time, helping them achieve their financial objectives more effectively.

-8. **Budgeting Tools:** Monobank provides users with tools and insights to create and manage budgets, empowering them to make smarter financial decisions.
+7. **Budgeting Tools:** Monobank provides users with tools and insights to create and manage budgets, empowering them to make smarter financial decisions.

-9. **Customer Support:** Users can access customer support directly from the application, enabling quick resolution of any issues or inquiries they may have.
+8. **Customer Support:** Users can access customer support directly from the application, enabling quick resolution of any issues or inquiries they may have.

-10. **Security Features:** Monobank implements robust security measures, including two-factor authentication and encryption, to safeguard user data and prevent unauthorized access.
+9. **Security Features:** Monobank implements robust security measures, including two-factor authentication and encryption, to safeguard user data and prevent unauthorized access.

-11. **Notifications:** Users receive real-time notifications for important account activities, such as deposits, withdrawals, and upcoming payments, keeping them informed at all times.
+10. **Notifications:** Users receive real-time notifications for important account activities, such as deposits, withdrawals, and upcoming payments, keeping them informed at all times.

-12. **Feedback Mechanism:** Monobank allows users to provide feedback and suggestions directly through the application, fostering continuous improvement and user satisfaction.
+11. **Feedback Mechanism:** Monobank allows users to provide feedback and suggestions directly through the application, fostering continuous improvement and user satisfaction.

 ### Technologies Used